youwen5/web/routes/+transcript.typ

 #show: html-shim.with(
   title: "Transcript",
   date: datetime(day: 29, month: 4, year: 2025),
-  meta-description: "Youwen’s university transcript", )
+  meta-description: "Youwen's university transcript", )

-This is a (mostly) continuously updated list of math and CS classes I’ve taken.
+This is a (mostly) continuously updated list of math and CS classes I've taken.
-Course names/descriptions are mine, not the university’s (#smallcaps[ucsb] loves to assign the vaguest course names for their math classes.
+Course names/descriptions are mine, not the university's (#smallcaps[ucsb] loves to assign the vaguest course names for their math classes.
 If you want the original course description, search the course code in the
 #link("https://www.google.com/search?client=firefox-b-1-d&channel=entpr&q=ucsb+catalog")[catalog]).